-The typical asking rate per listing is in the $30's per square foot per year.
-The Southwestern Brooklyn submarket is experiencing a decrease in rates.
-In the last 3 months, the median rate fell $8 per sqft per year.
-That's a 17% decline in rent.
+Most listings are in the $40's per square foot per year.
+The Southwestern Brooklyn submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate went up $42 per sqft per year.
+That's a 17% increase in rent.

-Compared to the rest of the New York City market, the Southwestern Brooklyn submarket has smaller rates, so you should have no trouble finding a great deal in this discounted submarket.
+Compared to the rest of the New York City market, the Southwestern Brooklyn submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 21 listings have been posted online, which means new listings most likley are going fast.
+In the last 90 days, 31 listings have been posted online, which means office spaces are probably going fast.
 You'll want to be prepared to make an offer immediately.
 About 35% of the available leases in the Southwestern Brooklyn are subleases, so you might be able to snag a great spot on a short term.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.